English language: Orthography

 Readers of English can generally rely on the correspondence between spelling and pronunciation to be fairly regular for letters or digraphs used to spell consonant sounds.
 The letters b, d, f, h, j, k, l, m, n, p, r, s, t, v, w, y, z represent, respectively, the phonemes /b, d, f, h, dʒ, k, l, m, n, p, r, s, t, v, w, j, z/.
 The letters c and g normally represent /k/ and /ɡ/, but there is also a soft c pronounced /s/, and a soft g pronounced /dʒ/.
 The differences in the pronunciations of the letters c and g are often signalled by the following letters in standard English spelling.
 Digraphs used to represent phonemes and phoneme sequences include ch for /tʃ/, sh for /ʃ/, th for /θ/ or /ð/, ng for /ŋ/, qu for /kw/, and ph for /f/ in Greek-derived words.
 The single letter x is generally pronounced as /z/ in word-initial position and as /ks/ otherwise.
 There are exceptions to these generalisations, often the result of loanwords being spelled according to the spelling patterns of their languages of origin or residues of proposals by scholars in the early period of Modern English to follow the spelling patterns of Latin for English words of Germanic origin.

 For the vowel sounds of the English language, however, correspondences between spelling and pronunciation are more irregular.
-There are many more vowel phonemes in English than there are single vowel letters (a, e, i, o, u, w, y).
+There are many more vowel phonemes in English than there are single vowel letters (a, e, i, o, u, y, and very rarely w).
 As a result, some "long vowels" are often indicated by combinations of letters (like the oa in boat, the ow in how, and the ay in stay), or the historically based silent e (as in note and cake).

 The consequence of this complex orthographic history is that learning to read and write can be challenging in English.
 It can take longer for school pupils to become independently fluent readers of English than of many other languages, including Italian, Spanish, and German.
 Nonetheless, there is an advantage for learners of English reading in learning the specific sound-symbol regularities that occur in the standard English spellings of commonly used words.
 Such instruction greatly reduces the risk of children experiencing reading difficulties in English.
 Making primary school teachers more aware of the primacy of morpheme representation in English may help learners learn more efficiently to read and write English.

 English writing also includes a system of punctuation marks that is similar to those used in most alphabetic languages around the world.
 The purpose of punctuation is to mark meaningful grammatical relationships in sentences to aid readers in understanding a text and to indicate features important for reading a text aloud.